tslingl25/Engineering_4_Notebook/README.md

 ## Countdown

+### Description
-### Countdown on serial moniter from ten, then print "LIFTOFF"
+Countdown on serial moniter from ten, then print "LIFTOFF"

 ### Evidence
+I have this as my evidence because there was no wireing or external function

 import board
 import digitalio
 import time

-for x in range(10, 0, -1):
+for x in range(10, 0, -1): #This shows that it will count down between 10 and -1 time.sleep(.5)
-  time.sleep(.5)
   print (x)
   time.sleep(.5)